chudini93/Battleships/README.md

 The implementation contains following features:
 * Automatic placement of ships in random places after user hit Start Game.
 Both Vertical and Horizontal search algorithms are implemented
 * It is possible to choose what type of a game will be played.
 (Currently configurable only via backend BattleshipGameService.StartNewGame by providing GameVersion from available options)
-* TODO: Simulation of a game
+* TODO: Simulation of a game 1.
+Fire shot, 2.
+Check if ship or not 3.
+Check if sunk 4.
+Check for end game
 * TODO: Displaying a winner
 * TODO: Restart game option